-You see, 3D printing is great at what it does, but what 3D printing does is quite different from what thermoforming does.
+You see, 3D printing is excellent at what it does, but what 3D printing does is quite different from what thermoforming does.

 Thermoforming is a very cost-effective process once you’re planning to produce quantities of a few hundred parts up into the mid-thousands.
-When potential customers ask us to produce a single prototype, we usually refer them to 3D printing or other prototyping processes to help insure manufacturability in thermoforming.
-This way when they’re ready for that production run, there’s going to be no question which process is right for them.
+When potential customers ask us to produce a single prototype, we usually refer them to 3D printing or other prototyping processes to help ensure manufacturability in thermoforming.
+This way, when they’re ready for that production run, there’s going to be no question which method is right for them.

-At a quantity of 100, we quoted the same part at a cost of around $150 each , manufactured in UL 94 V-0 material with Microban antibacterial properties.
+At a quantity of 100, we quoted the same part at the cost of around $150 each, manufactured in UL 94 V-0 material with Microban antibacterial properties.
 At a quantity of 100, thermoforming is less than 1/16 the cost of 3D printing.

-Just looking at cost-at-quantity, it’s clear that 3D printing and thermoforming aren’t competing processes.
-There’s no sense in thermoforming a one-off prototype, and no sense in 3D printing a larger production run.
+Just looking at cost-at-quantity, it’s clear that 3D printing and thermoforming aren’t competing for processes.
+There’s no sense in thermoforming a one-off prototype, and no reason in 3D printing a more significant production run.

 And there are other differences.
-Nick Allen, the founder of a 3D printing company himself, wrote a good article that outlines some of the limitations of the process.
+Nick Allen, the founder of a 3D printing company himself, wrote an excellent article that outlines some of the limitations of the process.

 So, how can 3D printing be an asset to your next thermoforming project?
 By offering an affordable way to produce physical prototypes before tooling.

 It can also help to plan your manufacturing process.
-Sometimes a physical prototype can save hundreds of hours in planning for things like attachment points, undercuts, tabs and other more complex features.
+Sometimes a physical prototype can save hundreds of hours in preparing for things like attachment points, undercuts, tabs, and other more sophisticated features.

-The ability to inexpensively 3D print a prototype of your part, or even a specific section of your part, before moving into production can significantly reduce headaches down the road.
+The ability to inexpensively 3D print a prototype of your part, or even a specific section of your piece, before moving into production can significantly reduce headaches down the road.

-We don’t stay awake at night worrying that 3D printing is stealing away customers.
+We don’t stay awake at night, worrying that 3D printing is stealing away customers.
 It’s not, and it won’t.
-Instead, we rest a bit easier, knowing that 3D printing gives us and our customers another tool to help plan and execute successful thermoforming projects.
+Instead, we rest a bit easier, knowing that 3D printing gives our customers and us another tool to help plan and execute successful thermoforming projects.